Coast

 Related terms: amphibious, beach, ecotone, edge, line, liminal, littoral zone, shore, transition, zone

 The coast is dynamic, sudden, overwhelming, rhythmic, and quiet.
-The coast is a meeting with deep time, with ideas of the sublime, with fear, and with longing.
-It is a physical transition between wetness and dryness.
+The coast is a meeting with deep time, with ideas of the sublime, with fear and with longing.
+It is transition between wetness and dryness.
 A meeting of elements and ecosystems, of trade and mythologies, of conquest and of calm.
-A World Picture (Lund & Carstensen 2023).
-In the following, we wiggle our way through a stream of coastal considerations, like an eel on its way to the Sargasso Sea.
+It is both “the land near to the sea” (IPCC 2022, 2904), and A World Picture (Lund & Carstensen 2023).

 Marine biologist Rachel Carson opens The Edge of the Sea poetically: